rkamradt/ProductFileMapper/README.md

         converterClassName: "net.kamradt.pfm.converter.TaxRate"
 ```

 Note, this is a truncated version of the actual `stores.yaml`.
-Either the `storeFileFieldName` or the `productDescriptionField` or both must be present.
-If both
+Either the `storeFileFieldName`
-fields are present, a common converter such as `net.kamradt.pfm.converter.Number` can be used
+or the `productDescriptionField` or both must be present.
+If both fields are present, a common
-to map the input field to the output field.
-If there is only a `storeFileFieldName` the field is
+converter such as `net.kamradt.pfm.converter.Number` can be used to map the input field to the
-read from the input and saved.
-If there is only a `productDescriptionField` a specialized
+output field.
+If there is only a `storeFileFieldName` the field is read from the input and saved.
-converter such as `net.kamradt.pfm.converter.TaxRate` must be used to determine the input fields
+If there is only a `productDescriptionField` a specialized converter such as
-used.
-New custom converters can be created but must implement the interface `StoreFileDescriptorConverter`
+`net.kamradt.pfm.converter.TaxRate` must be used to determine the input fields used.
+New custom

-To override the yaml packaged in the jar, put a `/stores.yaml` file on the classpath prior to the jar or
+converters can be created but must implement the interface `StoreFileDescriptorConverter`.

-pass in another `storeMapperMap` parameter to the `ProductFileMapper` constructor.
-The default one is
+To override the yaml packaged in the jar, put a `/stores.yaml` file on the classpath prior to
-created but this function:
+the jar or pass in another `storeMapperMap` parameter to the `ProductFileMapper` constructor.
-                                                                                                      by this function:
+The default one is created by this function:

 ```
 fun configStoreMapBuilder(resourceName: String = "/stores.yaml"): Map<String, StoreMapper> {
     val mapper = ObjectMapper(YAMLFactory())